Skip to content

 Feeding Beet Pulp

-Standlee Smart Beet Pellets are a dehydrated product and are recommended to be soaked in water (2 parts water to 1 part pellet, completely submerged) for a minimum of 15 minutes or until properly softened.
-This allows the pellets to absorb water and expand, making them softer and easier to chew and digest.
+Standlee Smart Beet Pellets and Smart Beet Shreds are a dehydrated product and are recommended to be soaked in water (2 parts water to 1-part pellets/shred, completely submerged) for a minimum of 15 minutes or until properly softened.
+This allows the beet pulp to absorb water and expand, making them softer and easier to chew and digest.
 It is also recommended to feed soaked beet pulp to horses to increase their hydration status.
-This can be ideal especially during the fall and winter when water intake decreases and dry forage intake increases.
+This can be ideal especially during the fall and winter when water intake decreases, and dry forage intake increases.

 Care must be taken especially in warmer climates so that the soaked beet pulp does not sit out for long periods and become stale or sour.